jackpotsolprotocol/jackpotsol/readme.md

 This is a decentralized **lottery program** built using the [Anchor framework](https://book.anchor-lang.com/) on **Solana**.

 Participants buy tickets using a specified SPL token.
-Once all tickets are sold, a random winner is selected and rewarded with 95% of the pot, while 5% is burned.
+Once all tickets are sold, a random winner is selected and rewarded with 95% of the pot, while 4% goes to buyback JPSOL token and 1% for VRF Randomness fee.
 A small developer fee is paid in SOL when the pot is created.

 ---